-Emissions from Employee Commuting were calculated using survey data from several properties and extrapolated for global operations.
-It should be noted that due to the assumptions that were made, J&J did not receive 3rd-party limited assurance for this scope but will work to improve these assumptions in the coming years.
+Data from a 2019 survey of a sample of employees in all regions, extrapolated for all employees globally were used to estimate average employee commuting emissions intensity per employee.
+This value, in conjunction with representative 2020 occupancy data estimates was used to calculate emissions from Employee Commuting.
+It should be noted that due to the assumptions that were made, Johnson & Johnson did not receive third-party limited assurance for this scope, but will work to improve these assumptions in the coming years.